Diamantino-Op/VoxelCraft-Unity/Assets/OPS/Obfuscator/ReadMe.txt

 have to activate it in the settings) and enter a obfuscated stack trace.
 Pressing "Deobfuscate" the obfuscator will try to deobfuscate the stack trace.
 You can find it in the Unity Editor Menu OPS->Obfuscator->Error Stack Trace.

-== Obfuscation before 2018.1 ==

-In the OPS directory you can find a zip file, containing the Obfuscator 3, which is compatible for version 5 to 2018.1.